apache/brpc/docs/en/client.md

 Client-side settings has 3 parts:

 - brpc::ChannelOptions: defined in [src/brpc/channel.h](https://github.com/brpc/brpc/blob/master/src/brpc/channel.h), for initializing Channel, becoming immutable once the initialization is done.
-- brpc::Controller: defined in [src/brpc/controller.h](https://github.com/brpc/brpc/blob/master/src/brpc/controller.h)中, for overriding fields in ChannelOptions in some RPC according to contexts.
+- brpc::Controller: defined in [src/brpc/controller.h](https://github.com/brpc/brpc/blob/master/src/brpc/controller.h), for overriding fields in brpc::ChannelOptions for some RPC according to contexts.
 - global gflags: for tuning global behaviors, being unchanged generally.
-Read comments in [/flags page](flags.md) before setting.
+Read comments in [/flags](flags.md) before setting.

 Controller contains data and options that request may not have. server and client share the same Controller class, but they may set different fields.
-Read comments in Controller carefully before us.
+Read comments in Controller carefully before using.

 A Controller corresponds to a RPC.
 A Controller can be re-used by another RPC after Reset(), but a Controller can't be used by multiple RPC simultaneously, no matter the RPCs are started from one thread or not.